 The Best Ski Gloves and Mittens for Women

-Choosing the perfect ski glove or ski mitten for women can be a tall order when you take into account the different styles, the different branches of skiing and snowboarding, and ultimately the different needs each woman demands of her product.
+Choosing the perfect ski glove or mitten can be a tall order when you take into account the different styles, the different branches of skiing and snowboarding, and the different needs each woman demands of her product.
 In this review, we compared eleven of the top women's ski mittens and gloves in some of the most demanding environments to evaluate for warmth, water resistance, dexterity, breathability, features, and durability.
-Each product in this review endured extensive rounds of testing in Washington's damp North Cascades, in frigid wet Canadian weather, in Colorado's moderate dry mountain climates, as well as bitter days in Montana's Bridger range.
-Our testers are women who demanded certain features and function out of each pair, whether they were snowmobiling to Washington Pass, skinning up a sunny road in the San Juans, or a spending full day days of lift riding at 10,000 ft in Leadville, CO.
+Each product in this review endured extensive testing in Washington's North Cascades, in frigid Canadian weather, in Colorado's dry mountain climates, as well as bitter days in Montana's Bridger range.
+Our testers demanded certain features and function out of each pair whether they were snowmobiling to Washington Pass or a spending full day days of lift riding at 10,000 ft in Leadville, CO.

 Read the full review below >